Backup and restore FAQ

 How can I extract original files from a Moodle backup file?

-If you really want to get original files from the backup file (an ".mbz" file) you downloaded (using the backup and restore feature), you can do so in much the same way as is suggested above.
+If you really want to get original files from the backup file (an .mbz file) you downloaded (from the course's restore page), you can do so in much the same way as is suggested above.

 Open the files.xml file and: